earlfogel/food/README.md

 4 tsp baking powder<br/>
 1/2 tsp baking soda<br/>

 Mix it all together.
-If it's too thick, add more water.
+If it's too thick, add more water or juice.

 Oil muffin tins, bake 25-30 minutes at 400F